 Elections in California

 In 2010, California voters approved Proposition 14, which created a “top two” or “open” primary election system.
-The passage of this proposition changed how the primary and general elections for state constitutional and legislative offices and U.S. congressional offices are conducted in California.
-These offices are now known as “voter-nominated” offices:
+The passage of this proposition changed how elections for state constitutional and legislative offices and U.S. congressional offices are conducted in California.
+These offices are now known as “voter-nominated” offices.

 • United States Representative